MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 Is this better?
 It's certainly terse.
 In some circumstances it might make you re-think the noise argument that clean code presented.
 Whether it is better largely depends on how comfortable the maintainers of this code base are with this sort of syntax and whether they feel it is clean.

-Regardless, whatever route you go, it is important is that you are explicit on your intent - balancing the tension between readable code and the noise of null checking code.
+Regardless the route you go, it is important is that you are explicit on your intent - balancing the tension between readable code and the noise of null checking code.

 > Balance the tension between readable code and the noise of null checking code